altercation/solarized/README.md

 Solarized
 =========

-A precision colorscheme for machines and people.
+**A precision colorscheme for machines and people.** Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications and has several unique properties.
+It has been designed with both precise [CIELAB] lightness relationships and a refined set of hues based on fixed color wheel relationships.
+It has been tested extensively in real world use on color calibrated displays and in a variety of lighting conditions.

 Available in formats for:

 * **Vim** (a repository with *just* the Vim colorscheme is [available here](https://github.com/altercation/vim-colors-solarized), for use with